globe icon

 This can potentially cause unexpected high levels of risk as the leading company backing Lendermarket (Creditstar) is experiencing liquidity issues.

-We do not suggest participating in Lendermarket's bonus campaign.
+Unlike many other financial bloggers in the industry, we do not suggest participating in Lendermarket's bonus campaign.

 Risk & Return

-Lendermarket follows a similar business model to P2P lending sites such as Bondster, IUVO, or Mintos.
+Lendermarket follows a similar business model to P2P lending sites such as Bondster, IUVO, or Mintos

-The goal is to raise funds to fund the loan portfolio of Lendermarket's parent company Creditstar.
+The goal is to raise funds to fund the loan portfolio of Lendermarket's parent company, Creditstar.

 Like other P2P lending platforms, Lendermarket offers a buyback guarantee and a group guarantee for loans issued by its lenders.